samizdatco/skia-canvas/README.md

 #### `createProjection(quad, [basis])`

-This method returns `DOMMatrix` objects which can be used to simulate perspective effects or other distortions in which the four corners of the canvas are mapped to an arbitrary quadrilateral (four sided polygon).
+This method returns a [DOMMatrix][DOMMatrix] object which can be used to simulate perspective effects or other distortions in which the four corners of the canvas are mapped to an arbitrary quadrilateral (four sided polygon).
+The matrix must be passed to the context's [setTransform][setTransform()] method for it take effect.

 ##### `quad`